Azi26Ahmed/Space-Invaders/README.md

-#Space Invaders (Pygame)
+🚀 Space Invaders

-A simple 2D Space Invaders game built with Python and Pygame.
-Control your spaceship, shoot aliens, and try to achieve the highest score!
+Space Invaders is a classic 2D arcade game built with Python and Pygame.

-##Features
+Control a spaceship, shoot incoming aliens, track your score, and avoid letting enemies reach the bottom of the screen.

+🕹 Features
+👾 Player & Enemy Mechanics

--Player spaceship can move left and right
+Move the spaceship left and right using arrow keys

--Shoot bullets at incoming enemies
+Shoot bullets at enemies using the spacebar

--Multiple enemies moving across the screen

--Score tracking
+Multiple enemies with random positions and movement patterns

--Game over condition when enemies reach the bottom
+Game over if enemies reach the bottom

+📊 Scoring System

+Real-time score tracking

+Score increases when enemies are destroyed

+🎵 Audio & Visuals

--Background music and sound effects (laser & explosion)
+Background music and sound effects (laser shots & explosions)

--Customizable images for player, enemies, bullets, and background
+Customizable sprites for player, enemies, bullets, and background